Episiotomy: When it's needed, when it's not

 Although an episiotomy was once a routine part of childbirth, that's no longer the case.
 If you're planning a vaginal delivery, here's what you need to know about episiotomy and childbirth.

 The episiotomy tradition

-For years, an episiotomy was thought to help prevent more extensive vaginal tears during childbirth — and heal better than a natural tear.
-The procedure was also thought to help preserve the muscular and connective tissue support of the pelvic floor.
+For years, an episiotomy was thought to help prevent larger vaginal tears during childbirth.
+Experts believed an incision would heal better than a natural tear.
+The procedure was also thought to help preserve the muscles and connective tissue that support the pelvic floor.

 Today, however, research suggests that routine episiotomies don't prevent these problems after all.

 The new approach

 An episiotomy is an incision made in the perineum — the tissue between the vaginal opening and the anus — during childbirth.
 A midline (median) incision (shown at left) is done vertically.
 A mediolateral incision (shown at right) is done at an angle.
 A midline incision is easier to repair, but it has a higher risk of extending into the anal area.
 A mediolateral incision offers the best protection from an extended tear affecting the anal area, but it is often more painful and is more difficult to repair.